ats-tandjoeng7/kickstarter-analysis/README.md

 ```

 ## Update a repository
-We use `git pull` or `git push` command on Git Bash/Terminal to update a repo, but it is recommended to make a backup of local repo before doing so.\
+We use `git pull` or `git push` command on Git Bash/Terminal to update a repo, but it is recommended to make a backup of local repo before doing so because such operation may overwrite our ongoing changes.

 If `git status` command gives something like "On branch main ..
 Your branch is up to date with 'origin/main'. nothing to commit, working tree clean," this usually means it is unnecessary to run `git pull` or `git push` command because there will be nothing to pull to our local repo or push to our remote repo.
+It is also recommended to run `git pull` once in case we make a change on the GitHub website before making and/or pushing any new changes from your local repo.

 ### `git pull`
 ```
-cd existing_repo
+cd existing_repo_name
 git status
 git pull
 ```

 ### `git push`
 ```
-cd existing_repo
+cd existing_repo_name
 git status
 git remote add origin https://ucb.bootcampcontent.com/UCB-Coding-Bootcamp/UCB-VIRT-DATA-PT-08-2022-U-B.git git branch -M main